 - The purpose is to create community-managed savings and loan groups, called Village Savings and Loan Associations (VSLAs) that belong to their members. - VSLA members will be taught to save regularly, to take loans from these savings, and to share-out the savings and profits (if any) each year according to each person's contributions. - All of the funds used to provide loans to the members come from the members' own efforts.
-The programme does not provide any money to VSLAs for lending to its members. - The group manages itself and makes its own rules. - The size of the VSLA must not be less than 10 members and not more than 25. - Training and supervision take approximately 12 months.
-After this, the VSLA is independent and continues to operate without any more help, although the FO will continue to be available for advice and support. - VSLAs will be provided with a metal box that has three locks on it and which contains all of the materials needed.
-This box cannot be opened between meetings. - Groups are free to decide if they wish to charge interest (called a service charge) or not, as they decide. - The FO is only there to teach them the system.
-Members will manage their activities themselves, and the FO will never: - handle the VSLA's money - write in the VSLA's records - take the cash box away - ask for a loan - ask for a gift - The members of the proposed VSLA choose where and when the meetings are to be held.
+The programme does not provide any money to VSLAs for lending to its members. - The group manages itself and makes its own rules. - The size of the VSLA must not be less than 10 members and not more than 25. - Training and supervision take approximately 12 months and involves the attendance of the trainer 17 - 20 times.
+After this, the VSLA is independent and continues to operate without any more help, although the FO will continue to be available for advice and support. - VSLAs will be provided with a metal box that has three padlocks, and contains all of the materials needed.
+This box cannot be opened between meetings, because the keys to the three locks are held by different group members. - Groups are free to decide if they wish to charge interest (called a service charge) or not, as they decide. - The FO is only there to teach them the system.
+Members will manage their activities themselves, and the FO will never: - handle the VSLA's money - write in the VSLA's records - take the cash box away - · ask for a loan - ask for a gift - The members of the proposed VSLA choose where and when the meetings are to be held.